sujaybawaskar/training/README.md

 # training
-Repository for training on java
+Repository for training on java and relevant frameworks